docker-archive/docker-ce/components/cli/docs/deprecated.md

 (credentials are stored unencrypted), and that no version of the CLI since Docker v1.7.0 has created this file, the file is marked deprecated, and support for this file will be removed in a future release.

+### Configuration options for experimental CLI features

+The `DOCKER_CLI_EXPERIMENTAL` environment variable and the corresponding `experimental` field in the CLI configuration file are deprecated.
+Experimental features will be enabled by default, and these configuration options will no longer be functional.

 ### CLI plugins support